JalmarazMartn/jamcopilotprompthelper/README.md

 [![Click here to watch video](https://upload.wikimedia.org/wikipedia/commons/4/40/Solid_color_YouTube_logo_%282013-2017%29.png)](https://www.youtube.com/watch?v=bOd0HSUjIws)

+### Command: Bring Prompt To Instructions

+This extension now includes the command `Bring Prompt To Instructions`.

+**What does it do?**

+It allows you to select a markdown file and automatically copy it to the `.github/instructions` folder inside your workspace.
+If the folder does not exist, it will be created automatically.

+**How to use it?**

+1. Open the VS Code command palette (`Ctrl+Shift+P`).
+2. Search for and select `Bring Prompt To Instructions`.
+3. Choose the markdown file you want to copy.
+4. The file will be copied to `.github/instructions` in your project.

+**Notes:**
+- Only files with the `.md` extension can be selected.
+- If the `.github/instructions` folder does not exist, it will be created automatically.

 #### New LLM Tool
 A new LLM Tool is available to allow agents access to the clipboard.
 This tool can be used to read the clipboard from an automated agent.